Research Article | Open Access

 *Corresponding

-J Gurukartick, Assistant Professor, Department of Community Medicine,
+Author: Dr. J Gurukartick, Assistant Professor, Department of Community

 ABSTRACT:

-Organisation defines adolescents as young people between 10 and 19 years of
+health Organisation defines adolescents as young people between 10 and 19 years

-age.
+of age.
 Around 16% of world’s population are adolescents.
-Transition period from
+Transition period

-childhood to adult life is termed as adolescents.
-It is an important and a very
+from childhood to adult life is termed as adolescents.
+It is an important and a

 mental and social development occur in this adolescent period.
 Knowledge about